 I use it for gift packaging but also for postal packaging.
 It could also be used for assorted crafts like paper mache.
 If you aren't a crafter you could donate it to schools and senior citizen homes for their crafting uses.

 We use it to make briquettes for our wood burning stoves.
 We bought a briquette form and have saved a lot of money on wood for the stoves.
-This year we figure to have around 50 hours of free burning thanks to collecting shredded junk mail and newspapers from our friends to add to our own household junk mail shredding and newspapers.

 I use a layer of newspaper in the bottom of my compost bucket.
 It decomposes as quickly as the kitchen scraps and makes it easy to clean out the bucket.